zliu80/CPSC-449-project2-test/README.md

 # CPSC-449-project2-practice

-The implementation of User Authentification.
+The implementation of User Authentification and Game Service.

 # Split into two services.